-- The core shopping area for Dundrum corresponds to the MTC zoning objective and generally includes the area between Main Street and Dundrum Bypass and from Uncle Tom's Cabin to Wyckham Way. - The core shopping area for Dún Laoghaire corresponds to the MTC Zoning objective for the Town and includes Georges Street, from Bloomfields Shopping Centre to Corrig Avenue the northern part of Patrick Street and the central part of Marine Road. - The core shopping area for Stillorgan corresponds to the DC Zoning objective for the area and includes the Lower Kilmacud Road (including Stillorgan Shopping Centre) from The Hill junction to the overflow carpark. - The core shopping area for Blackrock corresponds to the DC Zoning objective for the area and includes Main Street to Frascati Shopping Centre and from Blackrock Shopping Centre to Temple Road. - The core shopping area for Cornelscourt corresponds to the DC zoning objective for the area. - The core shopping area for Nutgrove corresponds to the DC zoning objective for the area. - The core shopping area for Cherrywood corresponds to the 'Town Centre' land use objective as shown in the Cherrywood SDZ Planning Scheme.
+- The core shopping area for Dundrum corresponds to the MTC Zoning objective for the Town and includes the area between Main Street and Dundrum Bypass and from Waldemar Terrace to Wyckham Way. - The core shopping area for Dún Laoghaire corresponds to the MTC Zoning objective for the Town and includes Georges Street, from Bloomfields Shopping Centre to Corrig Avenue the northern part of Patrick Street and the central part of Marine Road. - The core shopping area for Stillorgan corresponds to the DC Zoning objective for the area and includes the Lower Kilmacud Road (including Stillorgan Shopping Centre) from The Hill junction to the overflow carpark. - The core shopping area for Blackrock corresponds to the DC Zoning objective for the area and includes Main Street to Frascati Shopping Centre and from Blackrock Shopping Centre to Carysfort Avenue. - The core shopping area for Cornelscourt corresponds to the DC zoning objective for the area. - The core shopping area for Nutgrove corresponds to the DC zoning objective for the area. - The core shopping area for Cherrywood corresponds to the 'Town Centre' land use objective as shown in the Cherrywood SDZ Planning Scheme.